Headless CMS: The guide to your headless content management system

 • Multi-channel: For SaaS, e-commerce and marketplaces

-• Transfer of data from old CMS to headless CMS is possible without any problems
+• Data can be transferred from old CMS to headless CMS without any problems

-• There is an integrated blog function, so using Wordpress is not necessary
+• There is an integrated blog function, so it is not necessary to use Wordpress

 • Butter CMS also offers support